mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ## Schedule and release cycle

-### I landed strings in mozilla-central, when are they going to be localized?
+### I landed strings in mozilla-firefox, when are they going to be localized?

-New string changes are extracted twice a day from `gecko-dev` (the git mirror of mozilla-central) into a repository called `firefox-l10n-source`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
+New string changes are extracted twice a day from `mozilla-firefox` (the main [Firefox repository](https://github.com/mozilla-firefox/firefox)) into a repository called `firefox-l10n-source`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
 This repository is used as a buffer to avoid exposing potential issues to all locales working on Firefox.

 Typically once or twice a week, the quarantined content (in the `update` branch) is pushed to the `main` branch which acts as the official repository, used by [Pontoon](https://pontoon.mozilla.org/projects/firefox/) as source reference.
 At this point, strings can be localized by the community.